TizianoCoroneo/dependency-injection-performance-in-swift/Paper/main.typ

 #pagebreak()

-== Development process
+== How does it work

-The process began by creating a small project generator to take a generic graph and generate a class for each node and a property for each edge.
-For an edge _e_ from _A_ to _B_, the codegen would generate the following code:
+To test DI systems we need comparable projects that use different DI systems.
+We begin by creating a small project generator to take a generic dependency graph and generate a class for each node and a property for each edge.
+For an edge _e_ from node _A_ to node _B_, the codegen would generate the following code:

 #figure(```swift
 class A {